andrewboring/andrewboring.github.io/src/content/alarm-images.md

 Happily, Disconnected Systems [solved this one](https://disconnected.systems/blog/custom-rpi-image-with-github-travis/), too, and after a bit of tinkering, I now have a working source repo that allows me to a) build images locally using Vagrant and b) automatically build and deploy releases directly to Github. using Travis CI.

 At the moment, I still need to manually create a release in Github, and then push a commit to trigger a build in Travis.
-The next improvement might be to have a monitor script that checks the upstream distribution for changes, then automatically creates a new build and release.
+The next improvement might be to have a monitor script that checks the upstream distribution for changes, then automatically creates a new build and a release.

-Until then, current releases can be found here: https://github.com/andrewboring/alarm-images/releases And the source repo can be found here: https://github.com/andrewboring/alarm-images
+Current releases can be found here: https://github.com/andrewboring/alarm-images/releases Source repo (to build yourself) can be found here: https://github.com/andrewboring/alarm-images